ffund/run-my-experiment-on-geni-blog/2020-03-17-tcp-mmwave.md

 This script will produce two CSV files (one with `iperf` data, one with `ss` data), for each of the 16 experiments.
 The columns in the `iperf` CSV file are: flow ID , timestamp relative to the start of flow, throughput in Mbps and number of retransmissions.
 The columns in the `ss` CSV file are: timestamps, flow ID , cwnd and smoothed RTT (srtt) in ms. Note that in addition to the ten flow IDs for each of the ten bulk data flows in the experiment, there will be an additional flow ID corresponding to a flow used to share information about the `iperf3` process between sender and receiver; this flow should be excluded from the analysis.

 You can use your preferred plotting tool to show throughput vs. time for each of the ten flows, and smoothed RTT vs. time for each of the ten flows, for each of the 16 experiments, to reproduce the figures in the [Results](#results) sections.

+## Publication

+This work was published as part of the IEEE INFOCOM International Workshop on Computer and Networking Experimental Research using Testbeds (CNERT) 2020.

+**Citation and link**:

+*Srivastava, Ashutosh, Fraida Fund, and Shivendra S. Panwar.
+"An experimental evaluation of low latency congestion control for mmWave links."
+IEEE INFOCOM 2020-IEEE Conference on Computer Communications Workshops (INFOCOM WKSHPS).
+IEEE, 2020.* [Link](https://ieeexplore.ieee.org/abstract/document/9162881)